St. Mary Roman Catholic Church at 210 West Main Street, Manchester, MI 48158 US - First Friday Exposition and Adoration

 |First Friday Exposition and Adoration|

 On the First Friday of each month, we are invited to spend time with Jesus in his special, holy, and miraculous Presence.
 We have the opportunity to share in "Exposition and Adoration of the Blessed Sacrament" for 23 hours, beginning at the conclusion of First Friday Mass (8:30-9:15 am), and continuing all day and all night until Benediction at 8:15 am Saturday morning.
 If Saturday is also First Saturday, there will be a First Saturday Mass following Benediction at 8:30 am.
-When the parish first approached this blessed opportunity, Fr.
-Tim wrote the following article to explain and encourage participation.

 An Hour In Heaven